| |

 Q: What's the purpose of the Balance Mod?

-The original idea for the Balance Mod was to become the standard game's data set prior to SE:V's release.
-However, being too late for the release,
+The original intent behind making the Balance Mod was to create the standard data set for SE:V. Unfortunately

 Q: Why are there fewer tech levels in the Balance Mod?